Giveth/impact-graph/docs/powerBoosting.md

 |7048|24935611   |1777       |

 ### power_boosting_snapshot
-We have a job in postgres DB (pg_cron) that take snapshot, it means checks what users with balance(?) more than zero boosted some percentages (more than zero) to verified projects, it inserts one record per each boosting and relates that to #power_snapshot
+We have a job in postgres DB (pg_cron) that take snapshot, it means checks what users with balance more than zero boosted some percentages (more than zero) to verified projects, it inserts one record per each boosting and relates that to #power_snapshot